koteswararao55/CSV_TO_JSON/README.md

 ## Assumption

-Assumed that CSV file having the mandatory properties of "name", "age", "address" and rest of the properties will collected and stored as a "additional_info"
+Assumed that CSV file having the mandatory properties of "name" (firstName and lastName), "age", "address" and rest of the properties will collected and stored as a "additional_info"